Accreditation for laboratory medicine facilities

 - any new or changed requirements

 The relocation assessment uses a focused standard set addressing patient and staff safety and facility equipment validation prior to offering patient services.
-The existing accreditation award is transferred to the new physical address when the assessment standards are successfully met.
+The new location must successfully meet the assessment standards before the accreditation award can be transferred from the old location to the new location.